Part 3 moves into theories, methods, and

 technology, and how teachers can make use of it.

-Parts 5, 6, and 7 cover the traditional content of a
+Parts 5, 6, and 7 cover the traditional content of

 handbook, teaching grammar, vocabulary, receptive